bajrangCoder/acode-plugin-acodex/readme.md

 ### Roadmap

+- Add shortcuts for minimising and also refine other shortcuts
-- full page mode for AcodeX similar to other terminal plugins
+- full page mode for AcodeX similar to other terminal plugins (using Acode tab view)
 - fix bugs related to touch selection and gui viewer
 - ssh based Terminal support
 - config(dotfiles) for acodex to customise everything from the config file